-- tion that has failed to conduct said competition in accordance with applicable USMS swimming rules and regulations, or as stated on the entry form. - G Recognition for any meets held outside the jurisdiction of USMS, and not sanctioned by a FINA member federation, shall be obtained from the Executive Committee.
+- (6) Relay leadoff split times that conform to 103.13.1 and 105.2.2A will be recognized for events listed in 102.5.
+USMS membership is not required for the other members of the relay team and the relay event itself need not conform to 102.5. - Further recognition may be denied to any organization that has failed to conduct said competition in accordance with applicable USMS swimming rules and regulations, or as stated on the entry form. - G Recognition for any meet held outside the jurisdiction of USMS, and not sanctioned by a FINA member federation, shall be obtained from the Executive Committee.

-202.3.
-FITNESS EVENTS
+202.3 Fitness Events

 Fitness events are USMS events approved by the USMS Fitness Committee, LMSCs or clubs.
-Participants shall be USMS members or obtain a one-event registration to participate in these events.
+Participants shall be USMS members or obtain one-event registrations to participate in these events.
 A fitness event shall be a sanctioned event or performed in an organized/supervised practice.